chocolate-doom/chocolate-doom/README.md

 ### Crispy Doom 5.6.2

 Crispy Doom 5.6.2 has been released on September 13, 2019.
-The primary aim of this release is to fix the music-related bugs that surfaced in 5.6.1 and some others.
+The primary aim of this release is to fix the music-related bugs that surfaced in 5.6.1 and previous releases.

 **Bug Fixes**

- * Other channels than stdin/stdout are used now for communication with midiproc process that was getting broken previously by fluidsynth warnings which Zodomaniac noticed years ago playing with Memento Mori music PWAD, hats off to Fabian Greffrath for spotting where this bug lurks and AlexMax for fixing it!
+ * Pulled midiproc-related bug fixes from Chocolate Doom.
- * Playing the same song over and over again despite level change in case of using MP3/OGG/FLAC music PWADs has been fixed, pointed out by Zodomaniac.
+   * Use inherited handles to communicate with midiproc to prevent libraries that print error messages to standard streams from disrupting communication with the subprocess.
+Thanks to Zodomaniac for noticing this years ago when playing with the Memento Mori music PWAD, to Fabian Greffrath for spotting where this bug lurks and to AlexMax for finally fixing it!
- * Carmack's famous typo in the truecolor code has been fixed.
+   * Call `UnregisterSong()` where appropriate and do not unset `midi_server_registered` in `StopSong()`.
+This fixes the same song being played over and over again despite level changes when using MP3/OGG/FLAC music PWADs, pointed out by Zodomaniac.
  * Clean screenshots are now saved without demo progress bar after Zodomaniac spotted that it gets burned into them.
  * Screenshots are now saved without alpha channel, they were transparent before on MacOS as JamesDunne reported.